Love & Hip Hop: New York season 7

 The seventh season of the reality television series Love & Hip Hop: New York aired on VH1 from November 21, 2016 until February 27, 2017.
-The show was primarily filmed in New York City, New York.
+The season was primarily filmed in New York City, New York.
 It was executively produced by Mona Scott-Young and Stephanie R. Gayle for Monami Entertainment, Toby Barraud, Stefan Springman, Mala Chapple, David DiGangi, and Josh Richards for Eastern TV, and Nina L. Diaz and Vivian Gomez for VH1.

 The series chronicles the lives of several women and men in the New York area, involved in hip hop music.
 It consists of 16 episodes, including a two-part reunion special hosted by Nina Parker.

 Production

 On November 14, 2016, VH1 announced that Love & Hip Hop would be returning for a seventh season on November 21, 2016.

 Kimbella Vanderhee returned as a series regular after being absent from the show since the second season.
 Bianca Bonnie was promoted to the main cast, along with The Wire star Felicia "Snoop" Pearson.
 After a controversial storyline last season involving their duelling pregnancies, Tara and Amina were phased out of the show, appearing only as supporting cast members.
 One of the season's leading storylines was the violent feud between Yandy and Mendeecees' baby mamas Samantha Wallace and Erika DeShazo, as they battle for custody over Mendeecees' children.
 Samantha and Erika would join the supporting cast, along with Samantha's mother Kim Wallace and Mendeecees' mother Judy Harris.
 The season's supporting cast, the largest in the show's history so far, would also include Juelz Santana, Juju C., fiancée of Cam'ron, Snoop's girlfriend J. Adrienne, radio personality DJ Drewski and his girlfriend Sky Landish, Cardi's sister Hennessy Carolina and producer Swift Star.
 Singers Sofi Green and Major Galore, Rich's daughter Ashley Trowers, his girlfriend Jade Wifey and Swift's girlfriend Asia Cole appeared in minor supporting roles.
 Love & Hip Hop: Hollywood star Moniece Slaughter made a special crossover appearance in two episodes.

 On December 30, 2016, Cardi B announced she was leaving the show to focus on her rap career.